SprengerT/scint_thth/README.md

 ```python
 python3 scint_thth.py
 ```
+The interface consists of a number of widgets and plots.
+The idea is to use matplotlib's pan and zoom functions with the left mouse button for navigating and the right mouse button and the widgets to fit a screen model to the theta-theta diagram.
+In the following, the parts of the interface will be explained.

+### Theta-Theta diagram (upper left corner)
 In addition to using the widget boxes, points in the diagram can be marked by right clicking.

+### Widgets (upper right corner)

+### Brightness distribution (lower left corner)

+### Screen model (lower right corner)